 Advertisements should be submitted with the application or as soon as the investigator decides to use them.
 The content of advertisements should be limited to:

 Advertisements should not claim, explicitly or implicitly, that the research is treatment or is superior to any current practice.
 Extravagant attention-getting devices such as extremely large, bold typefaces and dollar signs for payment information are prohibited.
 Advertisements should not pressure readers into participating.

-Snowball recruitment – often times researchers have an initial pool of contacts and they hope those people will "nominate" other qualified potential participants.
+Snowball recruitment – Often times researchers have an initial pool of contacts and they hope those people will "nominate" other qualified potential subjects.
 This kind of sampling is commonplace in case study and qualitative psychological, sociological, and anthropological research.
-However, it may be used also in genetic studies where it is necessary to recruit relatives of the initial participant for direct interviews and/or tissue sampling, etc. This recruitment procedure is sometimes inappropriately labeled "cold calling".
+However, it may be used also in genetic studies where it is necessary to recruit relatives of the initial subject for direct interviews and/or tissue sampling, etc. This recruitment procedure is sometimes inappropriately labeled "cold calling".
 The following excerpt from the Belmont Report regarding voluntariness compels IRBs to pay close attention to snowball recruitment procedures:

 "Unjustifiable pressures usually occur when persons in positions of authority or commanding influence---especially where possible sanctions are involved--- urge a course of action for a subject.
 A continuum of such influencing factors exists, however, and it is impossible to state precisely where justifiable persuasion ends and undue influence begins."